to help you

 What does the program cost?

-There are two participation levels, allowing those who want extra opportunities to work directly with Davina to receive more attention.
+There are three participation levels, allowing those who want extra opportunities to work directly with Davina to receive more attention.

-The classic program costs $149 per month, or $1,490 for a full year's access, including taxes.
-Australians, Kiwis and South Africans enjoy a 'home ground advantage', by receiving a discount that balances out the currency differential.
+The classic program costs $159 per month, or $1,590 for a full year's access, including taxes.

 This level includes everything available in the Classic Program as well as a quarterly 30-minute 1-1 coaching session and 6 opportunities for email feedback per year.